python/devguide/developer-workflow/lang-changes.rst

 -----------

-Once you are certain you have a language change proposal which will appeal to the general Python community, you can begin the :abbr:`PEP (Python enhancement proposal)` process to officially propose the change.
+Once you are certain you have a language change proposal which will appeal to the general Python community, you can begin the PEP process to officially propose the change.
 See :pep:`1` for information on PEPs and the PEP process, and the :pep:`PEP Index <0>` for examples.